Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 > `[0-9]` will match only numbers
 >
 > `[a-Z]` will match any letters of either case.
-> Unix alphabetizes as aAbBcCdD..zZ, so the mixed cases `a` and `Z` are necessary to include all the letters in the range.
+> Unix/Linux alphabetizes as aAbBcCdD..zZ, so the mixed cases `a` and `Z` are necessary to include all the letters in the range.
 >
 > `[[:lower:]]` will match only lower-case letters
 >